 The complete TCPA express written consent checklist

-In the world of digital marketing, talking to your customers is key.
+Talking to your customers is key.
 But with great power comes great responsibility.
 You have to follow a number of rules to make sure you’re communicating with your customers in a way that’s safe and respects their privacy.

 In this post, we’re going to break down what express written consent is, why it’s important, and how you can get and manage it the right way.
 Stick to the plan, and you’ll be in good shape to keep your customers happy and your business in the clear.

-What is prior express written consent?
+What is prior express written consent (PEWC) for TCPA?

 Remember the days when your phone would ring with calls from numbers you didn’t recognize, maybe during dinner or even in the middle of the night?
 Or that time you received an unsolicited text message from a company you had never heard of?
 If you answered yes to either of these questions, you may have been on the receiving end of a marketing message sent in violation of the TCPA.